FirstEnergy: Environmental record

 In 2024, FirstEnergy generated 15,665,952 MWh from coal in 2024 compared to 29,937 MWh from solar power.
 The company directly generated 13,905,260 metric tons of CO2 emissions from coal combustion and resulted in the emission of 16,004,265 metric tons through electricity purchases from other generation companies.

 A 2017 report conducted by the University of Massachusetts Amherst placed FirstEnergy as the country's ninth largest greenhouse gas polluter.

 In 2008, FirstEnergy was required to pay US$1.5 billion by 2011 as part of a settlement to end a lawsuit filed by the United States Environmental Protection Agency.
 This lawsuit alleged that the company failed to install pollution control equipment when upgrading its coal-burning plants.
 Also as part of the settlement, major pollution control equipment was installed at the W. H. Sammis Power Plant and at other sites.
 This lawsuit was one of the New Source Review lawsuits filed in the 1990s.

 In response, the company announced plans in April 2009 to modify its R.E.
 Burger Power Station in Shadyside, Ohio, to generate electricity with biomass instead of coal, but abandoned the project a year later.
 In November 2009, FirstEnergy purchased the rights to develop a compressed-air energy storage generation plant in Norton, Ohio, but suspended this plan in July 2013 citing market conditions.

-A study funded by the United States Department of Energytested carbon sequestration on one of the remaining coal units at R.E.
+A study funded by the United States Department of Energy tested carbon sequestration on one of the remaining coal units at R.E.
 Burger, which was less successful than expected, resulting in the sequestration of only 50 metric tons of CO2, compared to the 1.7 million tons of CO2 emitted in the previous year.